The best way to protect your practice from claim denials and audits!

 |7:00-8:00 am||Registration/Light Breakfast|

 Fee includes a copy of the academy developed course workbook, continental breakfast & break snacks.

 Substitutions can be made prior to the seminar without incurring an additional fee.
 Cancellations more than 10 days before the course date (March 21) will be fully refunded.
 Cancellations thereafter will be subject to a $75 per person administrative fee.
 Registrants who do not cancel prior to the seminar date are liable for the entire registration fee.

 Attendance Eligibility Requirements: Attendance is limited to members of the Academy, AAOE, and/or state ophthalmological societies and individuals directly employed by these members.

 Joy Woodke, COE, OCS, OCSR

-Ms. Woodke is the Academy’s coding and practice management executive.
+Ms. Woodke is the Academy’s director of coding and reimbursement.
 Her 30+ years of experience in ophthalmology includes all aspects of practice management, accounting, coding and billing.
 She is the author of “The Profitable Retina Practice” series, a contributing author of the Academy coding product line and provides private consultation services.
 Ms. Woodke is a recipient of the Academy’s Secretariat and Achievement Awards.

 CME AND CEU CREDITS AVAILABLE